 This could mean taking a shot blok 5 minutes before you start hitting hills or after you’ve warmed up and are ready to take on a hill workout.

-Hill Workouts for Distance Runners
+3 Hill Workouts

 - Find a steep hill near you for repeats.
 Nothing close?
 We used bridges in Miami and sometimes the ramps inside an empty parking garage when running in a group.